 A. No. PacifiCorp’s proposed level of residential revenue is understated.
 I recommend that the level of residential revenues be increased by approximately $2.2 million.
 This amount is net of additional fuel cost.

+Q. WHAT IS THE TEST YEAR LEVEL OF RESIDENTIAL REVENUES?

+A. The test year level of residential revenues is $122,902,093.

+Q. WHAT IS YOUR PROPOSED ADJUSTMENT TO THE TEST YEAR LEVEL OF RESIDENTIAL REVENUES?

+A. I propose to decrease test year revenues by $79,439.
+PacifiCorp has proposed to decrease test year revenues by $4,337,210.

-Q. WHAT IS THE BASIS FOR YOUR STATEMENT THAT THE LEVEL OF RESIDENTIAL REVENUES IS TOO LOW?
+Q. WHAT IS THE BASIS FOR YOUR STATEMENT THAT THE LEVEL OF RESIDENTIAL REVENUES PROPOSED BY PACIFICORP IS TOO LOW?

 A. I have reviewed the usage per customer for the calendar years 2005-2009 as compared to the Company’s weather-normalized usage for the test year.
 Table 3 lists the annual average usage per customer for the residential class for 2005-2009 and the test year weather normalized.